-submit accurate and complete information required II.A.4.a).(6) and requested by the DIO, GMEC, and ACGME; (Core)
+2.6.f.
+The program director must submit accurate and complete information required and requested by the DIO, GMEC, and ACGME.
+(Core)

 Background and Intent: This includes providing information in the form and format requested by the ACGME and obtaining requisite sign-off by the DIO.